SharonaBadloe/Negation-Cue-Detection/README.md

 - training data with added features in .conll format
 - development data with added features in .conll format

-The following two files are outputted in the results directory:
 - training data with added features in .csv format
 - development data with added features in .csv format